ariannamethod/pro/README.md

 Ensures modules behave as described.
 Regressions are caught before merging.
 This method eases later adjustments.

+The async round-trip latency benchmark runs 20 realistic message exchanges of ~1000 characters and typically observes a median latency around 4 ms while enforcing an average under 5 seconds.

 ### Self Assembly

 Recursive rules let the system extend itself.
 Each new unit follows the pattern.
 It also streamlines future extensions.